7-Day Budget Itinerary for Fiji

 Taking Public Transport to Travel Fiji in 7 Days

 All the cities and towns mentioned on the itinerary below are connected by local and express buses.
-This is by far the cheapest option for getting around Fiji, where getting from Nadi to Suva will only cost your around FJ$20-$30, and allows travellers to really get to see Fiji like a local.
+This is by far the cheapest option for getting around Fiji, where getting from Nadi to Suva will only cost you around FJ$20-$30, and allows travellers to really get to see Fiji like a local.
 The downside is that you don’t have as much flexibility as you would when driving a car.

 Once you arrive at a destination, getting around will involve using the local buses, taxis and resort transfer services.
-Some of the resorts that are out of town but will offer complimentary pick-ups so call them first before booking a taxi.
+Some of the resorts are out of town but will offer complimentary pick-ups so call them first before booking a taxi.